gitcobra/frameless-slideshow/docs/README.md

 #### 4. Customize the slideshow

 You can move and resize the frame.
-If you want to add another frame, right click on the window and its context menu will be opened.
-Then select "New Frame" -> "Add New Frame".
+If you want to add another frame, right click on the window to open its context menu, then select "New Frame" -> "Add New Frame".
 A variety of settings are also available on the menu.

 ![](usage-004.png ':size=300')